 If you’ve ever felt bored with your hair, maybe it’s all one color and lacking dimension.
-Or you feel like it’s hard to get movement or volume with your current haircut.
+Or you feel it’s hard to get movement or volume with your current haircut.
 You may feel it’s time to add some highlights and layers to your hair.
 Well, we couldn’t think of a better thing to do!
 In this article, we’ll discuss how you can style highlighted layered hair.

 The great thing about highlights and layers is that they can work on most hair types, colors, and textures.
-You can really customize highlights and layers to work for your specific hair.
+You can customize highlights and layers to work for your specific hair.

-4 Ways to Style Highlighted Layered Hair
+How to Style Highlighted Layered Hair

 Sleek and smooth is a classic way to wear your layered, highlighted hair.
-Styling your hair smooth is a great way to really show off the gorgeous details of your new haircut and color.
+Styling your hair smooth is a great way to show off the gorgeous details of your new haircut and color.

 Start off by using a heat protectant on wet hair and then sectioning your layered locks into four quadrants.
 Move through the quadrants back to front, using a round brush to smooth out each section.